 This theme moves from genes to whole organisms to populations in scale, taking as its common approach the evolution of genetic traits, organisms and behaviours, and the interactions between organisms, communities and environment.

-Systems and synthetic biology and bioinformatics
+Systems and synthetic biology

 We use biological and physical data and mathematical models to understand a range of dynamic biological processes at scales from the molecule to the whole organism, enabling us to predict how living systems respond to change, and to design new biological materials.